Source Water Protection

 Notification of Grant Availability

-This notice applies to the noncommunity transient public water supply systems.
+This notice applies to the noncommunity transient public water systems.

-The Minnesota Department of Health announces the availability of funding to support source water protection grants for noncommunity transient public water suppliers.
-Noncommunity transient systems are defined as public water suppliers that serve at least 25 people at least 60 days of the year, but do not serve the same 25 people over that period of time.
+The Minnesota Department of Health (MDH) announces the availability of funding to support source water protection grants for noncommunity transient public water systems.
+Noncommunity transient systems are defined as public water systems (PWS) that serve at least 25 people at least 60 days of the year, but do not serve the same 25 people over that period of time.
 Source water protection activities that are funded under this grant program must support measures that address a potential contamination source that presents a high risk to a source of drinking water as determined by the Minnesota Department of Health.
-The funding for noncommunity transient systems grants is provided under Chapter 137--H.F.No.
-1183; Art.
-2; Sec.
-8 (b) Minnesota Session Laws 2013.
+The funding for noncommunity transient systems grants is provided under Chapter 91 – H.F.
+No 707; Art 2; Sec 8 (b) Minnesota Session Laws 2017.

-The total amount of funding that is available under this notice is $150,000.
-The minimum amount for any grant is $250 and the maximum amount is $10,000 and require an equal cost share.
-However, when more than one qualifying noncommunity transient public water supplier apply under the same grant request, the cap amount will be increased by as much as $10,000 for each additional public water supplier up to a maximum grant amount of $30,000.
+The total amount of funding that is available under this notice is $75,000.
+The minimum amount for any grant is $250 and the maximum amount is $10,000 and requires an equal cost share.
+However, when more than one qualifying noncommunity transient PWS apply under the same grant request, the cap amount will be increased by as much as $10,000 for each additional PWS up to a maximum grant amount of $30,000.

-The PWS can use its own financial resources, or funding obtained from a private or federal grant to meet the cost share requirement for a competitive grant.
-The following may not be used as cost share for a competitive grant: a source water protection plan implementation grant; DWARF funding; another state grant; another Clean Water Fund grant.
+The PWS can use their own financial resources or funding obtained from a private or federal grant to meet the cost share requirement for a transient grant.
+The following may not be used as cost share for a transient grant: Drinking Water Revolving Fund (DWRF) money, another state grant, or another Clean Water Fund grant.

-A source water protection noncommunity transient competitive grant is intended to support implementation of the source water protection measures that address a potential source of contamination exhibiting a high risk that is recognized by the Department of Health either 1) in a sanitary survey; or 2) through corrective actions relating to monitoring for a contaminant that may result in an acute public health concern.
+A source water protection noncommunity transient competitive grant is intended to support implementation of the source water protection measures that address a potential source of contamination exhibiting a high risk that is recognized by MDH either 1) in a sanitary survey or 2) through corrective actions relating to monitoring for a contaminant that may result in an acute public health concern.

-A public water supplier must meet the following conditions in order to qualify under this notice:
+A PWS must meet the following conditions in order to qualify under this notice:

-- A PWS that is subject to administrative penalty action from MDH for violating public water supply regulations should not receive any type of grant until a compliance agreement is in place.
-The PWS will apply for a grant to implement the actions scheduled in the compliance agreement.
+- The PWS is not currently subject to administrative penalty action by MDH for violation of state or federal public water system regulations.
+A PWS that is subject to administrative penalty action from MDH for violating PWS regulations should not receive any type of grant until a compliance agreement is in place.
+The PWS may apply for a grant to implement the actions scheduled in the compliance agreement.

-Each eligible noncommunity transient public water supplier can submit only one application per grant program announcement.
+Each eligible noncommunity transient PWS can submit only one application per grant program announcement.

 Scope of Work